 To contact Dr. Stiene about Regenexx please call (513) 389-3641

 Components of connective tissue such as tendons and ligaments have a very poor blood supply and once injured can be very difficult to heal.
 A tendon is made up of thousands of individual fibers called collagen and bundle together very neatly and orderly much like the fibers or wires in an electrical cable.
-When a tendon becomes injured because of overuse or injury, the body tries to repair the individual fibers and because of poor blood supply growth factors and stem cells can’t do their job correctly and fibers are repaired with poorly organized tissue commonly called scar tissue.
+When a tendon becomes injured because of overuse or injury, the body tries to repair the individual fibers and because of poor blood supply growth factors and injections can’t do their job correctly and fibers are repaired with poorly organized tissue commonly called scar tissue.

 Scar tissue does not have the same strength and elasticity as healthy tissue so when the same force, overuse, or trauma is placed upon the tissue containing scar, it fails, more tissue tears, more scar tissue develops and a vicious cycle of pain and dysfunction occur called tendinopathy.
 Tendinopathy is a very difficult problem to treat and treatments to date aim at relieving pain and restoring function, but the injured tissue remains.
 As a result, recurrence is likely and becomes very frustrating for the patient.